petrabrinck/bill-calculator/README.md

 # bill-calculator
-Calculator to split a bill and tip between people.
+A calculator that easily can help you to split the bill and add tip when several persons are sharing a bill.